nautobot/nautobot-app-chatops/docs/chat_setup/chat_setup.md

 | `devops`  | `*`        | channel      | devops  | `C3030I566` |
 | `*`       | `*`        | user         | any     | `*`         |

-### Example: restrict specific command and subcommand to specific users in a specific channel
+### Example: Restrict Specific Command and Subcommand to Specific Users in a Specific Channel

 In this example, Nautobot has a potentially-destructive subcommand that should only be used by a handful of admin users.
 Other subcommands under this subcommand can be used by anyone in the devops channel.